FarronF/limerick-council-meetings/meetings/2021/04/13-Virtual Meeting of the Climate Action Biodiversity and Environment SPC/Minutes - Meeting of the Climate Action Biodiversity and Environment SPC - 9th February 2021.md

 Mr. Kennedy undertook to liaise with Waterways Ireland/OPW regarding this practice.

-The Chair concluded the meeting.---
+The Chair concluded the meeting.
+---